Rainy days in Chamonix

 Art

-There are some good galleries in Chamonix — I particularly like the Galerie Globe in Argentiere, and the Espace Tairraz often has good exhibitions, as well a a spectacular collection of crystals.
+There are some good galleries in Chamonix and many hotels and cafes have regular exhibitions – the Cafe Comptoir in Vallorcine is a good one to check.
+The Espace Tairraz often has good exhibitions, as well as a spectacular collection of crystals.
 The Alpine Museum is an interesting place to pass an hour or so too.
-The big gallery in the area is in Martigny, which has a small but outstandingly good collection of modern art, is accessible by car or train, and may well have better weather too — it’s got a great sculpture garden and as an eccentric bonus, a collection of vintage cars.
+The big gallery in the area is in Martigny, which has a small but outstandingly good collection of modern art, is accessible by car or train, and may well have better weather too – it’s got a great sculpture garden and as an eccentric bonus, a collection of vintage cars.
 Practical info on the Martigny site and more of my suggestions for art and culture here.